mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/api/webnavigation/ondomcontentloaded/index.md

 - `processId`
   - : `integer`.
 The ID of the process in which this tab is being rendered.
 - `frameId`
   - : `integer`.
-Frame in which the navigation is occurring.
-0 indicates that navigation happens in the tab's top-level browsing context, not in a nested [iframe](/zh-CN/docs/Web/HTML/Element/iframe).
+Frame in which the navigation is occurring. `0` indicates that navigation happens in the tab's top-level browsing context, not in a nested {{HTMLElement("iframe")}}.
 A positive value indicates that navigation happens in a nested iframe.
 Frame IDs are unique for a given tab and process.
 - `timeStamp`
   - : `number`.
 The time at which `DOMContentLoaded` was fired, in [milliseconds since the epoch](https://en.wikipedia.org/wiki/Unix_time).